-It is not clear what the impact of waxlets will be on benthic organisms, it is assumed that they have the potential to block gills and filter feeding apparatus.
-Surveys following the Macondo incident found that the most severe relative reduction of faunal abundance and diversity extended to 3 km from the wellhead covering an area about 24 km.
-Moderate impacts were observed up to 17 km towards the southwest and 8.5 km towards the northeast of the wellhead, covering an area 148 km (Montagna et al., 2013).
+The lighter Ekofisk crude is predicted to rapidly biodegrade and evaporate within the first 50 days during which time no oil is deposited in the sediments.
+The impacts of the Ekofisk crude are likely to be similar to those of other light crudes.
+Surveys following the Macondo incident found that the most severe relative reduction of faunal abundance and diversity extended to 3 km from the wellhead covering an area about 24 km2.
+Moderate impacts were observed up to 17 km towards the southwest and 8.5 km towards the northeast of the wellhead, covering an area 148 km2 (Montagna et al., 2013).
 Benthic effects were correlated to total petroleum hydrocarbon, polycyclic aromatic hydrocarbons and barium concentrations, and distance to the wellhead.
 Healthy coral communities were observed at all sites >20 km from the Macondo well, including seven sites previously visited in September 2009, where the corals and communities appeared unchanged (White et al., 2012).
-The impact of the Macondo blowout on benthic organisms was therefore over a relatively small area despite the scale of the incident and the nature of the oil (light crude).
-The oil type and scale of the Macondo incident are not comparable with the uncontrolled release scenario modelled here.
-However, based on the model prediction a small proportion (<10%) of oil will send up in the sediment spread over a considerable area given that the majority wax is likely to be on the surface and or dispersed within the water column for the first circa 80 days post uncontrolled release therefore the sediments are going to be subject to low concentrations of wax (Genesis, 2014a).
-Given the nature of the unique wax the effect on benthic filter and deposit feeders are unknown.
+The impact of the Macondo blow-out on benthic organisms was therefore over a relatively small area despite the scale of the incident.
+The oil type and scale of the Macondo incident are not directly comparable with the uncontrolled release scenarios modelled here.
+However, given that on the model predicts a small proportion (<3% of Sea Lion crude and none of the Ekofisk crude) of oil will end up in the sediment, spread over a considerable area (the majority of wax or oil is likely to be on the surface and or dispersed within the water column for the first circa 50 days post uncontrolled release) the sediments would to be subject to low concentrations of wax or oil (Genesis, 2015b).
+Given the nature of the unique wax, the effect on benthic filter and deposit feeders are unknown.
 The severity of an uncontrolled release on the benthos has been assessed as 'Major' due to the unknown long-term consequences for benthic fauna.

-When considering the impacts of oil spills on seabird populations, the volume of oil released is not necessarily the most important factor (Hunt 1987, Tasker and Pienkowski 1987, Burger 1993), but rather the location of the spill relative to concentrations of vulnerable seabirds.
+When considering the impacts of oil spills on seabird populations, the volume of oil released is not necessarily the most important factor (Hunt, 1987; Tasker and Pienkowski, 1987; Burger, 1993), but rather the location of the spill relative to concentrations of vulnerable seabirds.
 A relatively small spill in close proximity to large numbers of vulnerable seabirds will likely have a much more severe impact (on seabirds) than a larger spill in an area with few seabirds.

-Droplets of solidified oil would pose a reduced risk of contamination of the plumage of seabirds, as compared to emulsified crude oils.
+A release of waxy Sea Lion crude, resulting in droplets of solidified oil would pose a reduced risk of contamination of the plumage of seabirds, as compared to emulsified crude oils.
 The stable nature of the waxlets minimises their impact on seabirds, as they are unlikely to stick to feathers and consequently they are unlikely to be ingested by birds.
 Significant risks to the marine environment are restricted to the immediate vicinity of the uncontrolled release.
 Away from the immediate release site, seabirds are not considered significantly at risk due to the semi-solid nature of the wax.
-If oil is encountered during the 2015 Drilling Campaign it is anticipated to be similar in nature to that found in the Sea Lion Field (i.e. waxy).
-It is expected that the same source rock will be encountered and therefore the same crude as Sea Lion would be expected.
-However, it is possible that a less waxy crude could be found, but a significantly lower wax crude is not anticipated.